dmrozek/FuzzyHive/README.md

 ...
 ```

+B. The most important modules and functions provided by FuzzyHive library

 The FuzzyHive library contains various component modules exposing different classes, functions, and data types for fuzzy data processing.
 The most important are as follows:
 - TrapezoidalMembershipFunction -- a class that allows creating trapezoidal and triangular membership functions to represent particular fuzzy sets or fuzzy values; it is especially useful when defining linguistic values for linguistic variables in JSON files,
 - Around -- a function which assesses how much a given numeric value of the dimensional attribute matches to a fuzzy value represented by a trapezoidal membership function,